 Virtual Terminal Versus Physical Terminal

 All small businesses are unique.
 They operate according to specific individual needs.
-However, whether you own a family restaurant, a healthcare facility, a small design shop, or an eCommerce store, you share a common need.
+However, whether you own a family restaurant, a healthcare facility, a design boutique, or an eCommerce store, you share a common need.
 The ability to easily accept digital payment- debit card, credit card, and ACH – efficiently and securely.

 Point-of-sale (POS) systems and countertop payment terminals might be the best solution for some businesses.
 But it might not be for others.
 These solutions are best suited for in-person payments.

+However, many small businesses today operate solely online.
+Therefore, physical terminals may not be the best option.
 Additionally, some businesses may operate in person but offer the option for their clients to pay online.
 Or even set up recurring payments.
 In these situations, merchant virtual terminals may be the best solution.

 Virtual Terminals for Small Businesses